Why not use this wonderful local resource to extend your children’s knowledge and put their classroom learning into a real context

 All visits are offered free of charge and any interested parties may contact the Organiser for information and arrange a pre-visit tour if required.
 In-school talks are also available for a small donation to Reserve funds.

 Who do we cater for?

-The Reserve's educational programme is open to all age groups with local Primary Schools being particularly frequent visitors.
-The Reserve would, however, welcome visits from older children and is keen to engage further with this age group.
+The Reserve’s educational programme is open to all age groups with local Primary Schools being particularly frequent visitors.
+However, the Reserve welcomes visits from older students at high schools, colleges and Universities and is keen to engage further with these age groups.

 The Reserve also encourages visits from Scout and Guide groups providing activities appropriate for achieving badge awards.

 The Reserve opens exclusively for schools on Tuesdays and Thursdays but other days may be possible for small groups by special arrangement.
 Please bear in mind, however, the Reserve is open to the public on Wednesdays and habitat maintenance volunteers are active on Mondays and Fridays.

 We also cater for Brownies and Beavers etc on evenings during the Sumer months.

 What will it cost?

 The Reserve enjoys support from Natural England and can, therefore, offer all education visits free of charge.
 Unfortunately this does not cover transportation costs to and from the Reserve.